There are three main categories for development:

 LG – Permit to carry out an activity under the Local Government Act

-PC – Private Certifier approval for a Complying Development
+PC – Private Certifier determination for a Complying Development Certificate or Construction Certificate

 RD – Review of Determination

 The numbers after the letters show the year the application was lodged, followed by a unique number assigned to that application.

 A letter at the end of the application number indicates that a modification has been made to an earlier application.
 A is the first modification, B is the second modification, and so on.

 Development Policies and Guidelines

 - Council's Development Policies